 - In small saucepan over medium heat, whisk together heavy cream, pumpkin, maple syrup, and pumpkin pie spice.
 Add cinnamon sticks and increase heat to medium-high.
 Bring to boil, whisking occasionally, for 1 minute, then remove from heat and let creamer cool in pan 5 minutes before using in your coffee.
 Add sugar to your coffee if you take it that way.
 You can also add whipped cream and a sprinkle of cinnamon too.

 - Store leftovers in refrigerator for up to 1 week.
 Shake well before using.

-- For a dairy-free version, try coconut, cashew, or almond milk.
+- For a dairy-free version, try almond, coconut, cashew, oat or soy milk.

 - I like a lot of spice, so I add close to 1 teaspoon pumpkin pie spice.
 Taste and add however much you like.
 You can make your own 1/2 teaspoon of pumpkin pie spice by blending a pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.

 yield: 1 AND 3/4 CUPS prep time: 15 MINUTES